First, what do we mean by ‘vampire’?

 Transylvania — Vampires became associated with Transylvania because of Count Dracula.
 Vlad the Impaler (Stoker’s inspiration) was born in Sighisoara, a Transylvanian town.
 Today the region makes use of this association in its tourism.
 Visitors can visit Bran Castle, which is kind of ‘Dracular-y’ but doesn’t have any direct connection to the book.

-Twilight — Twilight is a young adult series of novels by Stephenie Meyer, later adapted for film.
+Twilight — Twilight (2005) is a young adult series of novels by Stephenie Meyer, later adapted for film.
 This series was the beginning of a new resurgence in vampire enthusiasts in the early 2000s.
 Commentators draw parallels between Twilight and Pride and Prejudice.
+Unlike many vampire stories, the vampires of this series have been de-queered and de-sexed.
+(The sexuality is mostly the Erotics of Abstinence.
+It is a resolutely heterosexual universe.)

 Vampire — The word ‘vampire’ has French, Hungarian and Turkish origins, perhaps starting with Turkish ‘uber’, meaning ‘witch’.
 These days we associate the look and feel of a vampire with Count Dracula.
 Bram Stoker cemented the vampire’s details with his super popular book.
 But in earlier times, ‘vampire’ meant pretty much any form of non-ethereal (corporeal) undead.
 For instance, Balkan werewolves were considered a subcategory of vampire.